 Over 200 people connected with me over the past several years for WordPress consulting, even long after I abandoned the technical consulting field.
-Book authors, conference speakers, experts interviewed at podcasts and magazines often make the top of the list – and sometimes can help you, too.
+Book authors, conference speakers, and experts interviewed at podcasts and magazines often make the top of the list – and sometimes can help you, too.

 Visit Industry Events

 Local consultants hang out at meetups and conferences.
-Some speak, others network, some sponsor or facilitate other clients of theirs.
+Some speak, others network, and some sponsor or facilitate other clients of theirs.

 Even if you can’t find a consultant there, event organizers or volunteers may know someone.
 A small group of people works as “networkers” who connect different vendors with one another, and you’ll recognize them by the constant flow of interactions and consecutive conversations with everyone in the hall.